-The Metal Program is premised on the idea that contemporary metal is a rich and complex activity.
-While existing in a historical context of processes, forms, styles, and subjects, contemporary metal engages in a more expansive theoretical and conceptual art making dialog.
+The Metal program is premised on the idea that contemporary Metal is a rich and complex activity.
+While existing in a historical context of processes, forms, styles, and subjects, contemporary Metal engages in a more expansive theoretical and conceptual art making dialogue.
 Students are given the opportunity and encouraged to seek their particular voice in response to the conditions of our world.
 It is ultimately our objective to work with individuals who regard thinking, making, and participating as significant acts in art.

 The 10,000 square foot Metal studio affords students the opportunity to work in a wide variety of traditional and innovative Metal techniques, as well as allocating private, efficiently organized spaces for each student.

 With an average of 12 students representing a broad range of backgrounds and interests, the graduate Metal program is one of largest in the nation.
 International exchange students augment the program along with prestigious visiting artists such as: